johnsnook/yii2-parsel/README.md

 Yii2 Parsel
 ==================
-Allows developers to provide a boolean search query interface, similar to Google or Sphinx search.
+Allows developers to provide a boolean search query interface, similar to Google or Sphinx search or other full-text search (FTS) engines.

-Turns a user query like '`georgia -(atlanta or decatur)`' into
+Turns a user query like '`georgia -(atlanta or decatur)`' into '`georgia AND NOT (atlanta or decatur)`' which is then turn into the follow SQL:

 ```sql
 SELECT